HOW ARE YOUR SHOES AFFECTING YOUR HEALTH?

 WHAT DO YOU HATE ABOUT YOUR FEET?

-Even in one pair, no two feet are the same.
-London based podiatrist Dina Gohil, founder of DG Podiatrist, shares our mission to educate women on having healthy feet.
+Sharing our mission to educate women about foot health, London based podiatrist Dina Gohil, founder of DG Podiatrist, shares our mission to educate women on having healthy feet.
 We sat down with Dina for a Q&A with a podiatrist, to encourage women to get talking about feet.

 EVERYBODY HAS A FAVOURITE PAIR OF SHOES